Nissim Black: Gibor and Love Notes (2018–present)

 Black returned in July 2018 with the single "King of the World", announced as the lead single of an upcoming fifth album entitled Gibor.
 That December, he performed at a charity Hanukkah concert in Brooklyn alongside Shea Rubenstein, Mendy Pellin, and Six13.
-Gibor was released on December 9, 2019 through Marom Entertainment, with guest features including Menachem Weinstein, Avi Kraus, and Alex Clare.
+Gibor was released on December 9, 2019, through Marom Entertainment, with guest features including Menachem Weinstein, Avi Kraus, and Alex Clare.
 This was also the first official album to credit Black as Nissim Black rather than simply Nissim (he had been using both intermittently since 2016).

 In February 2020, Black released a new standalone single, "Mothaland Bounce".
 The song, released with a Coming to America-inspired music video directed by Leon Robinson and Joel Kipnis, addresses the relationship between the rapper's Black and Jewish identities, such as Black describing himself as "Hitler's worst nightmare".
 Following two more singles, "Win" and "Best Friend", Black released a new mixtape entitled Love Notes on August 16, 2020.

 Since Love Notes, Black has released a string of singles and collaborated with artists including Yosef Daniel, Kosha Dillz, Shlomo Katz, and Levi Robin.
 "Mothaland Bounce" peaked at No. 4 on the Israeli charts, while "The Hanukkah Song 2.0" and "Adored" peaked at No. 5 and No. 21 respectively.

 Other work

 In October 2020, Black was a guest on conservative commentator Ben Shapiro's podcast The Ben Shapiro Show, where he defended hip hop against Shapiro's previous critiques of the genre.
 Black started his own podcast, The Deal with Nissim Black, in May 2021 through SoulShop Studios; notable guests have included Rudy Rochman, Vanessa Zoltan, Fatman Scoop, Meir Kay, Amar'e Stoudemire, Brandon Tatum, Tamir Goodman, Coleman Hughes, and Rabbi Tovia Singer.
-That same month, Black launched his own whisky brand, the Israeli-based Hava Whisky.
+That same month, Black launched his own whisky brand, the Israel-based Hava Whisky.

 In April 2022, Deadline Hollywood reported that HBO Max was developing Motherland Bounce, a comedy series based on Black's life, with comedian Moshe Kasher announced as showrunner, Black as story writer, Salli Richardson as director, and all three as executive producers.